qnnwp/QA_Toolbox/docs/Install.md

 <br>

-### 2. Click the down arrow next to the Greasemoney icon in your browser
+### 2. Click the down arrow next to the Greasemonkey icon in your browser

 ![Click Addon Icon](images/firefox-greasemonkey.png)